ythuang0522/ExamGrader/README.md

 - Parse question scores, tables, and figures
 - Grade student answers against correct answers using OpenAI API
 - Automatically generate detailed grading rubrics for each question
-- Support parallel processing for faster grading and rubric generation
 - Generate detailed grading reports with scores, rubrics, and reasons
-- Save intermediate JSON files for parsed questions and answers
-- Support for loading pre-parsed JSON files to skip extraction step
-- Robust error handling and retry mechanisms for API calls

 ## Installation